Big Brother (franchise): Sexual assault

 There have been three documented occurrences of possible rape happening during the show.
 In Big Brother South Africa, a male housemate was accused of assaulting a fellow housemate while she was asleep.
 The pair were filmed kissing and cuddling in bed before the cameras moved away and the male housemate reportedly claimed to housemates the next day that he had intercourse with the contestant.
 However, the female housemate was apparently shocked by the claims and informed female housemates that she had not consented to have sex with him (under South African law, this act would be constituted as rape).
-This male housemate was expelled immediately after the allegations surfaced, and was later arrested pending investigation, while the female housemate was removed from the house for her own protection and counselling.
+This male housemate was expelled immediately after the allegations surfaced and was later arrested pending investigation, while the female housemate was removed from the house for her own protection and counselling.
 After this incident, the other housemates were warned not to attempt any further obscene actions, or they would be subject to a penalty of 43 years in prison and immediate expulsion from the house.

 In Big Brother Brasil, many viewers reported that they watched a male housemate allegedly force himself on a female housemate while she was passed-out drunk after a "boozy party".
-Soon after, the Polícia Federal entered the house and arrested the offending housemate, who was later banned from ever appearing on the show again.
+Soon after, the Federal Police of Brazil entered the house and arrested the offending housemate, who was later banned from ever appearing on the show again.

 Additionally, an incident of sexual assault occurred in the Australian Big Brother house in 2006, during the show's sixth season.
 Contestant Michael "John" Bric held down fellow contestant Camilla Severi in her bed while a second man, Michael "Ashley" Cox, "slapped" her in the face with his penis, an indecent act illegal under Australian law.
 The incident was shown on the 'Adults-only' late-night segment, Big Brother: Adults Only, leading to the show's cancellation.
-Both men involved in the incident were removed from the house and arrested pending trial.
+Both men involved in the incident were removed from the house.